-Students learn about current scientific information on the role of nutrients in the body as well as social, cultural and environmental issues in nutrition.
+Students learn about the role of nutrients in the body as well as social, cultural and environmental issues in nutrition, based on current research.

 Topics covered are:

 - Macronutrients and micronutrients

 - Australian Dietary Guidelines and nutrition in the lifecycle

 - The psychology of food marketing

 - Food changes from traditional to contemporary

 - Food processing and food safety

 - Food security and global hunger.